Cellular Boosters for Mobile Data Performance

 Let's start with the very basics.

-It also works in reverse - amplifying your transmissions back to the cell tower.
+A booster works to increase the signal in both directions - amplifying your transmissions both to and from the cell tower.

-A cellular booster is kind of like a hearing aid and megaphone rolled into one - designed to help your cellular devices to better communicate with your carrier's tower.
+A cellular booster is like a hearing aid and megaphone rolled into one - designed to help your cellular devices better communicate with your carrier's tower.

-Using a booster effectively can create a stronger signal within a small area of your RV, vehicle or boat.
+Using cellular boosters effectively can create a stronger signal within a small area of your RV, vehicle, or boat.

 But a booster is not a magic bullet - and it is important to understand how it works, and when it is appropriate to use one.